AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-Les types de ressources Visionneuses d’images, Visionneuses à 360°, Visionneuses de supports variés et Visionneuses de carrousel ne peuvent pas être téléchargés.
+Les types de ressources suivants ne peuvent pas être téléchargés : Visionneuses d’images, à 360°, de supports variés et de carrousel.

-Vous pouvez télécharger des ressources Experience Manager à l’aide des méthodes suivantes :
+Vous pouvez télécharger des ressources à partir de Experience Manager à l’aide des méthodes suivantes :

 <!-- * [Link Share](#link-share-download) -->